Double-toothed barbet

-The double-toothed barbet (Lybius bidentatus) is a species of bird in the family Lybiidae.
+The double-toothed barbet (Pogonornis bidentatus) is a species of bird in the family Lybiidae.
 It is found in Angola, Benin, Burundi, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Nigeria, Rwanda, Sierra Leone, South Sudan, Tanzania, Togo, and Uganda.
 Within Lybius bidentatus, there are two subspecies: Lybius bidentatus bidentatus and Lybius bidentatus aequatorialis.

 Description and habitat

-Lybius bidentatus is a barbet with black and red coloring.
+Pogonornis bidentatus is a barbet with black and red coloring.
 Its bill is large and off-white, and the skin around its eyes is yellow.
 The double-toothed barbet is black on the top side of its body with a patch of white feathers on its back.
 Its breast is red, with a white patch on its side.
 Females and males have similar markings, except that females have lines of black feathers on the white side patch.
 Juveniles of the species are duller; their feathers are dark grey.

 Its song is somewhat like a cat's purr.
 Sometimes pairs of double-toothed barbets will sing together.

 Double-toothed barbets generally live in the understory of dense woodland.
 They occupy the edges of the woods, riparian forest, and secondary forest.
 Some may go into gardens and forage for fruit.

 The double-toothed barbet is most likely to be confused with the black-breasted barbet or the bearded barbet.
 In flight, it's ungraceful.

 Behavior and diet

-Lybius bidentatus eats fruits and insects.
+Pogonornis bidentatus eats fruits and insects.
 They search in the foliage for food, usually staying below ten meters.
 Of insects, they eat beetles, termites, ants, and Hemiptera, which they find in the tree bark or in clusters of leaves.
 Often a double-toothed barbet will capture winged ants or termites while in flight.
 They also eat fruits: figs, papayas, avocados, and the fruits of the umbrella tree Musanga and of Solanum.
 Double-toothed barbets will eat the seeds of some fruits.

 These barbets can be found in pairs or small family groups with helpers; lone double-toothed barbets are rare.
 Their territories are large.

 Double-toothed barbets roost communally, as all the barbets in a group roost in the same hole.
 Nests are made by excavating a tree, often rotting, at above two meters.
 Both barbets in a pair will dig out the nesting hole, and both will defend it.
 The entrance to the nest is circular, five or more centimeters across.
 Some nests have an entrance tunnel.
 At maximum, a nest is 46 cm deep.